treiff86/shitcore-test/README.md

 ---

 ## 🆕 Changelog

+> Entries below describe what shipped **at the time of that version**.
+Where a later change superseded one, it's marked inline.
+For current behaviour, read the sections above rather than the changelog.

+### Unreleased — since v2.0.0
+Shipped to the live site, not yet cut as a tagged release.

+**Wallet, perks and anti-cheat**
+- **New:** Wallet sign-in.
+Your wallet signs one plain-text message (not a transaction — it approves nothing and cannot move funds) to prove you hold it.
+Sessions last a week
+- **Security:** The `players` table accepted anonymous reads *and writes* from anyone holding the public API key.
+That meant any visitor could read every player's save, write any score to the leaderboard, and overwrite or wipe someone else's progress.
+All anonymous access is revoked — every read and write now goes through a server function that requires a signed session
+- **Security:** Server-side save validation — value ceilings, a growth-rate limit, a save-frequency limit, structural checks that reject non-finite numbers and oversized payloads.
+Rejections are logged rather than silently dropped
+- **Security:** The public leaderboard now reads a view exposing only name, earnings and level.
+Save files are no longer world-readable
+- **New:** Every collection has holder perks, not just Conmen and Mid Evils — Skull X gets 3x Markets luck, $MIM/Bitcoin Wizard gets +40% capital inflow, Genuine Undead gets Second Life.
+All five get a $3,000 holder bonus.
+See [Holder Perks](#-holder-perks)
+- **Changed:** The Conmen holder bonus is $3,000 (was $4,200).
+Anyone who already claimed the old amount keeps it
+- **Changed:** The Caravaggio trait bonus is now additive and granted on ownership, rather than replacing starting cash for brand-new wallets only — it was previously invisible to anyone who had already played
+- **New:** Connecting now announces your perks by name in a toast, so holders can actually tell what they get

+**Reliability**
+- **Fixed:** The entire visual design depended on `cdn.tailwindcss.com` being reachable at page load — if it was slow, blocked or down, the site rendered as raw unstyled HTML with every modal and hidden panel visible at once.
+Tailwind is now a vendored stylesheet built into the repo
+- **New:** Content-Security-Policy.
+Restricts where scripts, styles, fonts, images and network connections may come from, so a bug that got script onto the page still couldn't send player data anywhere
+- **Changed:** The leaderboard refreshes on a 20-second poll instead of a Realtime subscription — Realtime enforces row-level security, so with `players` locked down the old subscription would have connected successfully and then silently never fired

+**Fight Club and mini-games**
+- **Fixed:** Sprite sizes are now consistent across every pose and character — victory dances, deaths, crouches and jumps were rendering at wildly different scales
+- **Fixed:** Fighters could be shoved by an opponent simply walking into them
+- **New:** Touch controls across Fight Club, Bonus Stage and MEV Sandwich
+- **New:** Mid Evils easter egg, plus theme music for Skull X and Genuine Undead (both tracks were in the repo but unreachable)
+- **Fixed:** Embedded easter-egg games now stop the site's background music instead of playing over it
+- **Fixed:** A listener leak in the Windows 95 desktop that accumulated handlers every time it was opened
+- **Performance:** Fight Club loads only the two characters in the match (3.80MB → 2.18MB, 2064ms → 654ms); MEV Sandwich runs 2.8–8x faster; the Victim Hall of Fame is capped so saves stop growing without bound

 ### v2.0.0 — LET HIM COOK!
 - **New mini-game:** Fight Club — a full local fighting game (TEST Play preview).
 4 characters, 4 arenas, CPU opponent, guard meter/chip damage, counter-hits, combo scaling, real recorded sound effects, and matching arena music